PrincessMalu/CSE-412---NFLdata/README.md

 # CSE-412---NFLdata
 Contains Project Files and Database Dump from CSE 412 Project (Fall 23)

 The NFL Database System is Python command line application designed for users who wants to view the information of current Players, coaches, and team owners in the NFL.
-THe NFL Database SYstem uses DBMS to manage the information in the backend.
+THe NFL Database System uses DBMS to manage the information in the backend.

 Tools and Technologies :
 Front : Python